-Saucony Kinvara 12: price and availability
+Saucony Kinvara 12: Price and availability

-Saucony Kinvara 12 review: the tech
+Saucony Kinvara 12 review: Tech

 The Saucony Kinvara 12 is the latest iteration of the Kinvara franchise and therefore only introduces iterative changes to the shoes.
 There is nothing too revolutionary at present here we haven't seen in other Saucony shoes, but this definitely doesn't mean the Kinvara is old news.
 Most of the latest innovation from Saucony is present here.

 The PWRRUN midsole cushioning might sound familiar to Saucony fans: it has been featured in many other Saucony shoes.
 Even the Endorphin Collection uses a variation of this foam, a turbocharged version with an integrated carbon plate.

 Also present is the FORMFIT upper that "wraps the foot in 3D comfort for a personalised foot-hugging fit", as Saucony puts it.
 I generally prefer tighter uppers but I quite enjoyed the roomy toebox of the Kinvara 12: it doesn't have that 'lockdown' feel to it but that's quite alright; FORMFIT works perfectly here.

 The Kinvara 12 features an updated outsole pattern that is said to deliver "increased ground contact" and indeed, this is one of the best aspects of the shoes.
 The XT-900 rubber further enhances the durability in high-wear zones on the outsole so one could hope the Kinvara 12 will last at least for a bit.

 Saucony Kinvara 12 review: Ergonomics